Reggeized model for $\gamma p \to \rho^- \Delta^{++}(1232)$ photoproduction: Summary and conclusions

-To summarize, we have investigated the photoproduction $\gamma p\to\rho^-\Delta^{++}$ process with a particular interest in the role of the $\rho$ and $\Delta$-baryon EM multipole moments as well as the convergence of the cross section at high energy.
-By constructing two versions in order to treat the divergence of the $\Delta$-propagation in the $u$-channel, the so-called Model I and II, we examined the energy dependence of the cross section up to $E_\gamma=10$ GeV and 16 GeV, respectively.
-The important findings in the present work are as follows: We observed a strong peak in the forward-scattering region due to the nondiffractive $\pi+\rho$ exchanges in the $t$-channel.
-The steep decrease of the total cross section is well reproduced by the dominance of the $\pi$ exchange over the $\rho$, and the canonical phase thus assigned to the $\rho$ exchange describes the data with the dip-pattern in the differential cross section as well as the oscillatory behavior of the density matrix elements.
+To summarize, we have investigated photoproduction $\gamma p\to\rho^-\Delta^{++}$ process with particular interest in the role of the $\rho^-$ and $\Delta^{++}$ baryon EM multipole moments as well as the convergence of the cross section at high energies.
+In order to deal with the divergence of the $u$-channel $\Delta$-pole, we considered two sort of gauge prescriptions; one is based on the conventional approach to gauge invariance usually adopted in most hadron models, and the other is constrained by the minimal scheme of gauge invariance which requires only the longitudinal components of proton, $\rho^-$ and $\Delta^{++}$ coupling to photon.
+We examined the energy dependence of the cross section up to $E_\gamma=10$ GeV in the former, and 16 GeV in the latter approach, respectively.
+The important findings in the present work are as follows: The strong peak observed in the total cross section near threshold is due to the predominance of the $\pi$ exchange over the $\rho$ as well as the contact interaction term.
+This is quite contrasting to the case of $\gamma p\to \pi^-\Delta^{++}$ in the minimal gauge where the contact interaction term plays the leading role over the $\pi$.
+The steep decrease of the total cross section toward high energy is well reproduced by the longitudinal component of $\pi+\rho$ exchanges solely.
+The exchange-nondegenerate phase assigned to the $\rho$ exchange is consistent with the dip structure observed in the differential cross section as well as the oscillatory behavior of the density matrix elements.

-Therefore, both the Model I and II can be appreciated to yield the results valid up to $E_\gamma \simeq 10$ GeV.
-In particular, the former model has the advantage of investigating the EM multipole moments of $\Delta$-baryon in the low energy region below $E_\gamma\simeq3$ GeV, while the latter could provide a reliable base to explore the higher energy region beyond 10 GeV without divergence.
+Therefore, both the former and the latter approaches we referred to as the Model I and II, respectively, can serve to our understanding of the reaction mechanism over the baryon resonance region without any counter terms, or cutoff functions to control the divergence.
+In particular, the Model I has the advantage of investigating the EM multipole moments of $\Delta$ baryon in the region below $E_\gamma\simeq4$ GeV, while the Model II provides a reliable base to explore the features of $\rho\Delta$ photoproduction at high energies without divergence.

-The present theoretical results would be useful to guide and estimate for the high-energy photon-beam experiment, such as the future experiments in the LEPS2 at SPring-8 and CLAS12 at the Jafferson lab.
+As aforementioned, we wish to remark that the present framework could provide a basic tool to access $\gamma p\to \pi_1\Delta$ in a straightforward manner with the unknown physical constants explored by the forthcoming data from high energy photon-beam experiments such as the GlueX at the Jefferson Lab.